-- Individual written examination in statistical principles and analysis (3 hours) during the second semester Grades: A, B, C, D, E and F(ail)
+- Individual written examination in statistical principles and analysis (3 hours) Grades: A, B, C, D, E and F(ail)

-- Individual written examination in theory of science and research methodology (4 hours) at the end of the third semester Grades: A, B, C, D, E and F(ail)
+- Individual written examination in theory of science and research methodology (4 hours) Grades: A, B, C, D, E and F(ail)

 Successfull completion of compulsory components

 The written examination is conducted in the digital examination system Inspera.
 You will need to familiarize yourself with the digital examination arrangements in Inspera.